-Your result puts you in the intermediate metabolizer group.
-In people who are intermediate metabolizers, the CYP2D6 enzyme has some activity, but less than the normal metabolizers.
-About 7% of our patients are intermediate metabolizers.
+Your result puts you in the normal metabolizer group.
+About 85% of our patients are normal metabolizers.

 Your doctor can use your test result to choose the medicine most likely to work or to choose the best dose of medicine for you.
-A number of medicines could be affected.
+We expect that a normal dose of the medicines below will work for you.
 The following are among those broken down by the CYP2D6 enzyme:

-Antidepressants: amitriptyline, clomipramine, desipramine, doxepin, fluoxetine, fluvoxamine, imipramine, maprotiline, nortriptyline, paroxetine, trimipramine, venlafaxine risperidone, thioridazine
+Antidepressants: amitriptyline, clomipramine, desipramine, doxepin, fluoxetine, fluvoxamine, imipramine, maprotiline, nortriptyline, paroxetine, trimipramine, venlafaxine

-Antipsychotics: aripiprazole, haloperidol, olanzapine, perphenazine,
+Antipsychotics: aripiprazole, haloperidol, olanzapine, perphenazine, risperidone, thioridazine